 Anjalie Gowda

-Currently serving with the National Health Corps in San Francisco, California as a Shelter Health Educator with the Department of Public Health.
-I document my experiences in short blogs.
+Most recently served with the National Health Corps in San Francisco, California, as a Shelter Health Educator with the Department of Public Health.
+My experiences are documented in short blogs.

 I periodically post articles investigating under-discussed topics in the medical field centered around reproductive and maternal health.